GreenFlag31/snackbar-library/README.md

-# ngx-modal-ease
+# ngx-snackbar-ease

 # Description

-ngx-modal-ease is a versatile Angular library providing a lightweight, simple, and performant modal.
-This library supports data communication between components, opening of multiple modals, custom animations, and a range of customisable options.
+ngx-snackbar-ease is a versatile Angular library providing a simple, performant, and responsive snackbar.
+This library supports data communication between components, opening of multiple snackbars, custom animations, and a range of options.

 Support Angular version starts at v17.

 # Demo

-Live demonstration of the ngx-modal-ease library [here](https://greenflag31.github.io/modal-library/ngx-modal-ease).
+Live demonstration of the ngx-snackbar-ease library [here](https://greenflag31.github.io/snackbar-library/ngx-snackbar-ease).

 # Installation

 You can install the library using the following command:

 ```
-npm i ngx-modal-ease
+npm i ngx-snackbar-ease
 ```

 # Options

-The modal supports a range of customisable options:
+The snackbar supports a range of customisable options:

 ```
 Options {
-  modal?: {
+  snackbar?: {
     enter?: string;
     leave?: string;
     top?: string;
     left?: string;
-  };
-  overlay?: {
-    enter?: string;
-    leave?: string;
-    backgroundColor?: string;
+    position?: Position;
+    duration?: number;
   };
   size?: {
     height?: string;